1925 FA Cup final

 The 1925 FA Cup final was an association football match contested by Sheffield United and Cardiff City on 25 April 1925 at Wembley Stadium in London, England.
 The final was the showpiece match of English football's primary cup competition, the Football Association Challenge Cup (FA Cup), organised by the Football Association.
 Sheffield United won the game with a single goal.

 Both teams entered the competition in the first round and progressed through five stages to reach the final.
 Sheffield United conceded only two goals en route to the final, both in a 3–2 victory over their local rivals The Wednesday in the second round.
 Cardiff also conceded twice before the final, once in the fourth round and once in the semi-final.
 They struggled to overcome Third Division North side Darlington in the first round, needing two replays to progress.
-This was the second time a team from outside England had reached an FA Cup final.
-The first, Scottish side Queens Park, played in the 1885 final.
-It was also the first time a Welsh team had reached the final of the competition.
+This was the first time a Welsh team had played in an FA Cup final, and only the third time a team from outside England had reached a final.
+The Scottish side Queen's Park played in the 1884 and 1885 finals.

-Nearly 92,000 spectators attended the final.
-The only goal of the game was scored by Sheffield United's Fred Tunstall after 30 minutes when he dispossessed Harry Wake on the edge of the Cardiff penalty area before shooting past goalkeeper Tom Farquharson.
+Nearly 92,000 spectators attended the game.
+The only goal of the contest was scored by Sheffield United's Fred Tunstall after 30 minutes when he dispossessed Harry Wake on the edge of the Cardiff penalty area before shooting past goalkeeper Tom Farquharson.
 Cardiff were unable to respond and the match finished 1–0, giving Sheffield United their fourth FA Cup triumph.
 The match remains the last time Sheffield United have won the competition.
 Cardiff returned to Wembley two years later, in the 1927 final, when they won the trophy for the first time.